 If the device you’re planning to receive the file from is not connected to your iCloud, you have to turn receiving on for everyone for ten minutes.
 After ten minutes, it will go back to contacts only.

-On a Mac, you can access AirDrop settings in the top right control centre, or you can find it in the sidebar of your Finder app.
+On a Mac, you can access AirDrop settings in the top right control center, or you can find it in the sidebar of your Finder app.
 If the device you’re planning to send or receive from isn’t connected to your iCloud or isn’t in your contacts, you must manually choose to receive files from everyone.
-Make sure you do the same on the receiving end too.
+Make sure you do the same on the receiving end, too.

 2: Play with the Toggles

 This is a classic move.
 Simply turn AirDrop off by choosing the Receiving Off option on both of your devices.
 This will effectively turn AirDrop functionality off.
 Wait a few seconds, and then turn it back on.

 Alternatively, you can toggle the Wi-Fi and Bluetooth switches in the Settings app.
 Do not turn them off from the control center since this will only temporarily disconnect your devices but won’t turn off Bluetooth and Wi-Fi.
 You have to go to their respective menus in the Settings app and manually toggle them off.

 You can also toggle the Airplane Mode switch, which turns off AirDrop by turning off both Wi-Fi and Bluetooth.
 Tapping on the Airplane Mode toggle again will turn it off, and AirDrop should now be back on, along with Wi-Fi and Bluetooth.

 3: Disable personal Hotspot